Tenth Doctor: Video games

 He, as well as the Thirteenth Doctor, appears as a playable character that users could purchase for free from the Avatar Shop within Roblox for a limited time, which also featured the Pting as a shoulder accessory, and the TARDIS in the form of a backpack.
 These items were added as part of a sponsorship between the Roblox Corporation and the BBC to promote the series finale of Series 12.
+Additionally there has been a new "google game" made that you can find on almost any web browser when searching for "Doctor Who".
+This game includes many of the Doctors including the 10th Doctor.
+The aim of the game is too collect all of the letters of "GOOGLE" in the lowest amount of time possible.

 Reception

-The Tenth Doctor has been extremely popular amongst the Doctor Who fandom.
-He received critical acclaim for his complexity and humanity and is considered one of the greatest incarnations of the character.
+Tennant's tenure as the Tenth Doctor is highly regarded among fans of the show and his character received critical acclaim for his complexity and humanity.
+He is generally considered one of the greatest incarnations of the Doctor, often ranked alongside Tom Baker's Fourth Doctor.
 The BBC went as far as to consider ending the show in 2010, thinking it would fail without Tennant.
 In 2006, readers of Doctor Who Magazine voted Tennant's Doctor "Best Doctor" over perennial favourite Tom Baker.
 He also won the National Television Awards award for Most Popular Actor in 2006 and 2007, and the award for Outstanding Drama Performance in 2008 and 2010.
 In a poll conducted by Radio Times in March 2007, Tennant's Doctor was named the "coolest character on television".
 IGN ranked the Tenth Doctor the best Doctor in 2011.
 In 2013, IGN again ranked Tennant as the best Doctor, along with the Daily Mirror and Radio Times, with Billie Piper also being voted as best companion.
 Users of Plusnet also voted David Tennant as the best Doctor in 2013.
 Users of DoctorWhoTV also voted Tennant as 'Ultimate Doctor' in 2013.
 Voters on Digital Spy also rated Tennant as the greatest Doctor in 2013 with 50.05% of the votes, and again in 2015.
 Readers of The Telegraph voted Tennant as the greatest actor to play the Doctor in 2014.

 Jenna Coleman, who played Clara Oswald and appeared with Tennant in "The Day of the Doctor", said that he was her favourite Doctor, along with Tom Baker.
 Writer Terry Pratchett considered Tennant's portrayal to be the greatest Doctor.

 In 2016, Digital Spy readers voted the Tenth Doctor the best TV character of the 21st century.